Welcome to today's edition of the Rush 24-7 podcast.

 Look at how differently a publicly traded company views the security of its customers compared to Barack Obama and Hillary Clinton and agents of the federal government and how they protect, try to guarantee the safety and security of the citizens.

-Wouldn't it be nice if Obama and Hillary were doing everything they could to protect the American people from all of these threats from an open border from Mexico, from ISIS, all of these migrants, all of these refugees.
+Wouldn't it be nice if Obama and Hillary were doing everything they could to protect the American people from all of these threats from an open border, from Mexico, from ISIS, all of these migrants, all of these refugees?

-You think that's not a security breach?
+You think it's not a security breach?

 You think those are not security breaches waiting to happen?